TimothyYe/godns/README.md

 * login_token: Login token of your account.
 * domains: Domains list, with your sub domains.
 * ip_url: A site helps you to get your public IP address.
-* interval: The interval setting for GoDNS to check your public IP changes.
+* interval: The interval `seconds` that GoDNS check your public IP.
 * socks5_proxy: Socks5 proxy server.

 ### Config example for Cloudflare